mbazan23/quidditch/README.md

 ```
 We force Creation of reports through the stats kiosk...
+From this moment, the reports should contain the updated information
+of the new summary generated.
 ```ruby
 >> trigger_csp_stats_kiosk_report :daily                       #byexample: +timeout=10
 >> trigger_csp_stats_kiosk_report :frontman                    #byexample: +timeout=10

 ```
-#### We checked that the reports and the database were updated
+### Verification that the reports and the database were updated.
 Now we go back to look for the threat WDM in the database.
-If the reports were updated correctly, the threat should have updated
+If the reports were generated correctly, the threat should have updated
 your date of update.
 By last we see that it really is the threat WDM through its id